 Living in a no-fault state essentially means that your insurance provider will work with the insurers of other parties to pay out claims.
 This can slow the settlement process and your insurance rate will go up should you be a party to an accident.
 It’s notable that none of this stops you from filing a personal injury claim.

 If you’ve been in a car accident in the state of West Virginia, but you live in a no fault state, speak to an attorney recommended by LegalFinders in an initial consultation.
 We can connect you with the best-in-class personal injury lawyers to handle your car crash claim.
 Call us now.

 The right time to call a personal injury attorney after an accident is yesterday.
 Make sure that you contact a lawyer as soon as your accident occurs or a recommendation service like LegalFinders so that we can get you in touch with the right legal professionals and services to meet your needs.

 If you’re an accident victim who waits for their insurance company to get back in touch with them, your claim may be unpaid or underpaid.

 Does your settlement meet the needs of your expenses and recoverables?
 If not, call LegalFinders and we will contact the right car accident attorney for you.
 Don’t let the statute of limitations run out on you, call us soon!

-In West Virginia the statute of limitations is two years for both personal injury and property damage, a much more narrow window than many other states.
+In West Virginia, the statute of limitations is two years for both personal injury and property damage, a much more narrow time window than many other states.
 In the case of a wrongful death, the statute of limitations in West Virginia is still 2 years, and the time begins running on the date of the party’s passing.

 You deserve an experienced attorney from your area.
 LegalFinders checks car accident attorneys to make sure that their experiences in personal injury law make them capable of processing your claim.
 In short, LegalFinders makes choosing a lawyer easy.
 You’ll have one less worry after your accident.